brown-band/website/pages/scripts/1996-1997/fall/harvard.md

 It’s really great to be performing once again at UMass Cambridge, you’re all beautiful people.
 Anybody here from out of town?
 We really hope our show doesn’t bomb.
 We want you to like us-- so here’s a present for you.
 Watch out though, the postmark is from somewhere in Montana.

-:sd[Band forms package, plays "Vehicle"]
+:sd[Band forms package, plays “Vehicle”]

 Watch now, ladies and gentlemen, as the Brown Band spontaneously combusts.